google/asylo/README.md

 In the above example, we use the following Bazel flags:

 +   `--config=CONFIG` configures the Asylo toolchain to build the target for a given enclave backend.
-You can specify `--config=enc-sim` to build the enclave for the enclave simulation backend or `--config=sgx` to build the enclave for the Intel SGX hardware backend.
+You can specify `--config=sgx-sim` to build the enclave for the Intel SGX simulation backend or `--config=sgx` to build the enclave for the Intel SGX hardware backend.
 +   `--names="${NAMES}"` is the argument passed to the `//hello_world` target.